b-Coloring Parameterized by Clique-Width: Parameterized by Clique-Width

-\subsection{The algorithm}
+\subsection{The Algorithm}

 As alluded to above, the algorithm is bottom-up dynamic programming along the given rooted branch decomposition $(T, \decf)$ of $G$.
-First, we define the table entries stored at each node. \begin{dptabledef} For a node $t \in V(T)$ and a $t$-signature $\csignature_t$, we let $\dptable[t, \csignature_t] = 1$ if and only if there exists a valid partial $b$-coloring of $G_t$ whose $t$-signature is $\csignature_t$. \end{dptabledef}
+First, we define the table entries stored at each node. \begin{dptabledef} For a node $t \in V(T)$ and a $t$-signature $\csignature_t$, we let $\dptable[t, \csignature_t] = 1$ if and only if there exists a partial $b$-coloring of $G_t$ that is represented by $\csignature_t$. \end{dptabledef}